rvsrvs/jasdev.github.io/_posts/2018-2-5-ambient-intimacy.md

 I’ve worn my Apple Watch every day since April 2015 (minus a week-long retreat).
 While my praise for the device—[when used to check one’s phone _less frequently_](https://twitter.com/jasdev/status/815656034714996737)—could be a post in its entirety, the Activity app deserves a special mention.
 Apple may have accidentally created a network here that furthers its staying power.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://t.co/Dfc0udtvXE">https://t.co/Dfc0udtvXE</a> on  Watch has a good chance to be another accidental social network that locks people into the Apple ecosystem.</p>&mdash; Avneesh Kohli (@avneeshk91) <a href="https://twitter.com/avneeshk91/status/871045112234692608?ref_src=twsrc%5Etfw">June 3, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://t.co/Dfc0udtvXE">https://t.co/Dfc0udtvXE</a> on  Watch has a good chance to be another accidental social network that locks people into the Apple ecosystem.</p>&mdash; Avneesh Kohli (@avneeshk91) <a href="https://twitter.com/avneeshk91/status/871045112234692608?ref_src=twsrc%5Etfw">June 3, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As mentioned in the “Effortlessness” section, Activity Sharing let’s me _passively_ broadcast my fitness milestones and workouts.
+As mentioned in the “Effortlessness” section, Activity Sharing lets me _passively_ broadcast my fitness milestones and workouts.
 On the receiving end, it feels—figuratively and literally—like a pulse that holds so much potential.
 I’m able to get a slice of my friends’ days, no matter the distance, delivered right to my wrist.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The Activity app on (watch|i)OS has the same effect.
 Getting pushes to my wrist for each of my friends&#39; workouts allows me to cheer them on</p>&mdash; Jasdev Singh (@jasdev) <a href="https://twitter.com/jasdev/status/841059908120412161?ref_src=twsrc%5Etfw">March 12, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>